Doctor of Ministry

 About the Program

 The Doctor of Ministry program is a two to three-year program with a primary emphasis on the integration of academic resources and practical ministry.
 It combines ministry and on-campus studies designed to foster growth in skills and personal qualities essential to ministerial excellence.
-This program is open to all ministers and all christian denominations.
+This program is open to all ministers and all Christian denominations.

-Download our 2024-2025 Academic Catalog for more information.
+Download our Academic Catalog 25-26 for more information.

 Course Requirements